-The TPSP is offering a free one-day Workshop for professionals who have contact with young fathers.
-This will take place in the Aisling Hotel, Dublin 8 on March 23rd 2016.
+The TPSP offers free one-day Workshops for professionals who have contact with young fathers.

 The aims of the Workshop are to: